 - 1. TTHMs exist in water as dissolved gasses and can be stripped out of the water by aeration.
 The TCEQ has approved plans for construction of an aeration unit to be located at Water Well No. 7 to remove TTHM's from the water before being pumped into the distribution system.
-Construction bids will be opened on June 8, 2017, after which bids will be evaluated and a contract awarded.
-Construction should begin by midto- late summer. - 2.
+Construction has begun and will continue for approximately six months. - 2.
 The District has negotiated the terms of an enforcement order with the TCEQ that outlines a plan and schedule for returning to compliance with regard to TTHMs.
 The compliance deadline is 635 days from June 22, 2016, or March 22, 2018. - 3.
 Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved.